Data Centers in Cork

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Ireland offers specific tax incentives that benefit data center operators and their customers.
-The most significant is an exemption from the standard 23% VAT on the purchase of qualifying data center equipment, which substantially lowers capital expenditure.
+Tax Advantage For Data Centers Ireland offers specific tax advantages for data center operators and tenants.
+A key benefit is the potential exemption from the standard 23% VAT on the purchase of data center equipment, which can substantially lower initial capital investment.

 Natural Disaster Risk

-Cork has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
-This score indicates a stable and secure environment for critical IT infrastructure.
+Cork has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
+This exceptional stability is a key advantage for deploying critical infrastructure requiring maximum uptime.